The Roller Coaster is a 13.5-mile stretch of the Appalachian Trail that runs from Route 7 (Snickers Gap) to Route 50 (Ashby Gap) in Northern Virginia.

 You will begin by descending along a .1-mile stretch of blue-blazed trail until you reach the Appalachian Trail.
 Turn right to hike all the way to Myron Glaser Cabin.

-Plan to tackle two easy water crossings before reaching a short spur trail to the primitive stone cabin at the 2.0-mile mark.
+Cross two small streams before reaching a short spur trail to the primitive stone cabin at the 2.0-mile mark.
 There is a picnic table and wooden bench swing.

 Hikes South of Route 50

-At Route 50, you will leave Bluemont (Loudoun County) and enter Fauquier County near Ashby Gap.
-You will also arrive at Sky Meadows State Park in Delaplane, Virginia.
+At Route 50, you will leave Loudoun County and enter Fauquier County near Ashby Gap.
+You will also arrive at Sky Meadows State Park in Delaplane.

 For those eager to continue southbound along the Appalachian Trail, here are a few more hikes at Sky Meadows that begin just south of Route 50 in Virginia.